Difference Between A Sigma And Pi Bond

 Introduction: The Building Blocks of Molecules

 Chemical bonds are the forces that hold atoms together in molecules.
 These bonds arise from the interaction of electrons in the valence shells of atoms.
 Two primary types of covalent bonds, sigma (σ) and pi (π) bonds, are formed through the overlapping of atomic orbitals.
-Understanding the differences between these bond types is key to predicting molecular geometry, reactivity, and other crucial properties.
+Now, understanding the differences between these bond types is key to predicting molecular geometry, reactivity, and other crucial properties.
 This article will provide a comprehensive overview, clarifying the intricacies of these fundamental chemical concepts.

 Sigma (σ) Bonds: The Foundation of Molecular Structure